alequerenghi/cybersecurity_report/README.md

 # CengBox2 CTF Walkthrough

 [CengBox:2](https://www.vulnhub.com/entry/cengbox-2,486/) is a Linux vulnerable machine.
-It is an intermediate CTF machine where the objective is to read the user and root flag.
+It is an intermediate CTF challenge where the objective is to read the user and root flag.
 The steps I took to perform the aforementioned tasks were executed autonomously only in a small part, regarding network discovery, directories enumeration and execution of the php reverse shell.
 For the remaining steps I followed [this](https://www.hackingarticles.in/cengbox-2-vulnhub-walkthrough/) walkthrough to crack the virtual machine.
 To complete the challenge the following tactics and techniques were employed
 1. [Reconnaissance and Discovery](#reconnaissance-and-discovery)